-Luckily VISAs can be obtained online within 24 hours (link above).
+Luckily you can obtain Vietnam Visa Online within 24 hours.
 If only I knew this 24 hours earlier.
 The airline took pity on my stupidity.
 They offer a flight for the following day and all I need to do is pay the difference.
 Turned out the price difference was more than the original ticket.
 With my Thai VISA close to expiration I have no choice but to agree.
 I pay for my ignorance and fly the following morning to Ho Chi Minh City Saigon.

 Ben Thanh night market is the typical traveller hangout.
 Stalls selling tourist junk, cheap food and beer.
 I get in on them all.
 I buy a bag of weasel coffee (synthetic Kopi Luwak), eat Vietnamese spring rolls and drink 333 beers.
 Surrounding footpaths have street food and fresh fruit sold by ladies wearing what look to be pyjamas.

-My hotel was less than 20 minutes walk from the center.
+My hotel was less than 20 minute’s walk from the centre.
 For me walking back takes around two hours.
 I get completely lost.
 On purpose as I do in every city.
 Wander down backstreets, snack and beer with locals, get scared.
 It only ever takes a taxi ride to find my hotel again.
 Arriving at the hotel I browse online networks pestering locals into showing me Ho Chi Minh city the following day.
-With Facebook and other social media blocked in the Socialist Republic of Vietnam I meet locals on Tagged.com.
-Using my British charm and boyish good looks I convince two local girls to show me the city the following day (both called Nguynen).
+With Facebook and other social media blocked in the Socialist Republic of Vietnam, I meet locals on Tagged.com.
+Using my British charm and boyish good looks I convince two local girls to show me the city the following day (both coincidentally called Nguyen).